Open plan living - Need a fire suppression system?

-In houses of 3 storeys, or even three storeys and a basement, you’re generally allowed an open plan staircase on the ground floor, provided you fit fire suppression to cover the open plan room.
-This ground floor room normally can’t include a kitchen, although sometimes Building Control will permit this – or other variations – based on a short report from a fire engineer.
-If you’re simply combining a living room with a staircase, you should be able to use the Automist Registered Details for easy approval with any local authority, provided you meet their standard requirements regarding fire doors and escape windows.
+In three-storey houses or buildings with three storeys and a basement, you’re generally allowed an open plan staircase on the ground floor, provided you install fire suppression to cover the open plan room.
+This ground floor room normally can’t include a kitchen, although sometimes Building Control will permit this – or other variations – based on a short report from a fire engineer that covers the fire safety of your property.
+If you’re simply combining a living room with a staircase, you should be able to use the Automist® ‘Registered Details’ for easy approval with any local authority, provided you meet their standard requirements regarding fire doors and escape windows.

 Is it worth installing a fire suppression system to avoid the extra staircase?

 If property prices were to rise in future as they did from 2012 to 2017, our example prices could rise by 50% from £6000/m2 to £9000/m2 in five years.
-The calculation then becomes even more stark – an investment of (say) £18 000 in Automist Smartscan today might return £30 000 to £40 000 in gained floor area.
+The calculation then becomes even starker – an investment of (say) £18,000 in Automist Smartscan today might return £30,000 to £40,000 in gained floor area in future years.

 Building a new home or an extension more than 45m from the road?

 If any part of your building is more than 45 metres from the nearest point that a fire appliance could get to, part B5 of the building regulations will take issue with your project.
 Luckily, there’s a solution.
 British Standard BS9991 allows this distance to be increased, possibly as far as 90 metres, as long as a sprinkler system is installed.
 BS8458, (which post-dates BS9991) indicates that watermist systems can be used for this purpose and outlines the consultation procedure.